-Early movement begins with muscle development and coordination.
-As you hold your baby, he will learn to hold his head upright, improve balance, coordinate movement, and feel how your body naturally sways, shifts, and purposefully moves.
-Likewise, when you place him down for tummy time, you are promoting muscle development and coordination.
+- Early movement begins with muscle development and coordination.
+As you hold your baby, they will learn to hold their head upright, improve balance, coordinate movement, and feel how your body naturally sways, shifts, and purposefully moves.
+Likewise, when you place your baby down for tummy time, you are promoting muscle development and coordination.

-The better understanding your child has of location and travel concepts, the better equipped he will be to traverse his environment.
+- The better understanding your child has of location and travel concepts, the better equipped your child will be to traverse his environment.
 Give him ample opportunities to explore his surroundings: hallways, walls, doors, doorknobs, pantries, closets, elevators, cars, homes, buses, etc. You can learn more by reading, Building Knowledge in Blind Infants and Toddlers.

-Your child will need to follow directions when traveling.
-Beginning with a familiar routine, ask your child to perform a task (such as, “hold the toothbrush”) and praise him when he follows the direction.
-Continue teaching direction following; asking him to follow two, three, four, and more directions.
+- Your child will need to follow directions when traveling.
+Beginning with a familiar routine, ask your child to perform a task (such as, “hold the toothbrush”) and praise them when they follow the direction.
+Continue teaching direction following; asking your child to follow two, three, four, and more directions.

-Help your child obtain positive and safe mobility experiences in order to increase his confidence.
-Your home furnishings should be kept in predictable locations while your child is learning his environment; the floor should be kept free of loose items; and you can talk with the mobility specialist about providing your child with a device (hula hoop, grocery cart, walker toy, adaptive mobility device, or cane) to keep him from bumping into his surroundings.
+- Help your child obtain positive and safe mobility experiences in order to increase their confidence.
+Your home furnishings should be kept in predictable locations while your child is learning his environment; the floor should be kept free of loose items; and you can talk with the mobility specialist about providing your child with a device (hula hoop, grocery cart, walker toy, adaptive mobility device, or cane) to keep them from bumping into their surroundings.